NikkelM/Hades-II-HadesBiomes/docs/knowledge.md

 The respective object grouping for each biome can be copied over from Hades to Hades II.
 Take note that any effects etc. referenced by the `Using` key must be present in Hades II, otherwise the game will crash on startup.
+The format for the values of `Using` also seem to be different between the two games.

 ## Map binaries